helidon-io/helidon/docs/mp/graphql.md

 4. a mutation that creates a Customer and returns the newly created `Customer`
 <!--@mdc :: -->

+The example above would generate a GraphQL schema as shown below:

 Sample GraphQL schema:

 ```graphql